Background pattern

 Rare side effects that may appear in blood tests:

-• low white blood cell count.
+• low count of white blood cells.

-Unknown frequency(cannot be estimated from available data)
+Frequency not known(cannot be estimated from the available data)

 • allergic reactions (see above),

-• Drug-induced enterocolitis syndrome (DIES): DIES has been reported mainly in children taking amoxicillin.
+• Drug-induced enterocolitis syndrome (DIES): DIES has been reported mainly in children receiving amoxicillin.
 It is a certain type of allergic reaction with the main symptom of repeated vomiting (1-4 hours after taking the medicine).
 Other symptoms may include abdominal pain, lethargy, diarrhea, and low blood pressure,

-• colitis (see above),
+• inflammation of the large intestine (see above),

 • inflammation of the protective membrane surrounding the brain (aseptic meningitis),

-• inflammation of the membranes surrounding the brain and spinal cord (aseptic meningitis),
+• Inflammation of the membranes surrounding the brain and spinal cord (aseptic meningitis),

-• severe skin reactions:
+• serious skin reactions:

-• liver inflammation (hepatitis),
+• inflammation of the liver (hepatitis),

-• inflammation of the kidney tubes,
+• inflammation of the kidney ducts,

 • delayed blood clotting,